Configuring the ARCamera Prefab for Digital Eyewear

 4. Set a camera offset for Play Mode and video see-through eyewear

-The camera offset should correspond to the interpupillary distance that you want to simulate in Play Mode and for apps running on devices such as the Gear VR.
+The camera offset should correspond to the interpupillary distance that you want to simulate in Play Mode and for apps running on devices.
 The interpupillary distance (IPD) is the distance between the centers of the pupils of someone's eyes.
 Typical IPD values for adults is between 54 and 68mm.

 Note: Camera offset has no effect in apps running on optical see-through devices.